 Since starting out in SEO, my sites have brought in over 1 million visitors from search engines alone.

-In fact, in my first 2-years, I was Google slapped more times than I could count.
+In fact, in my first 4-years of doing SEO, I was Google slapped more times than I could count.

 But as I experimented, I found myself with more successes than failures…